 Can you do that?

-This is an important exercise if you want to dissolve the emotional barriers to communication.
+This is an important exercise to do if you want to dissolve the emotional barriers to communication.
 And frankly, breaking down those barriers will be critical for you if you are looking to reconcile with your ex and have a solid second chance.

 If you can help your ex feel understood and validated, they will not feel as strong a need to keep the wall up between you both.

 Psst: You need a certain ”something” to do this well.
 But if you CAN do it, and do it right.. then you can maybe help your ex see that you understand them.
 That’s huge by the way.
 Not feeling “understood” could be why your ex is staying distant.

 We’ll get to that “something” very soon.
 But first a detour..